-“King Indrasena asked Narada, ‘O great Acharya, mercifully guide me how to observe this fast on aswina krishna Ekadasi.’
+“King Indrasena asked Narada, ‘O great Acharya, mercifully guide me how to observe this fast on aswina krishna Ekadashi.’

-“Narada Muni replied, ‘Oh king, listen attentively as I describe to you the complete process of observing this Ekadasi called Indira Ekadasi.
+“Narada Muni replied, ‘Oh king, listen attentively as I describe to you the complete process of observing this Ekadashi called Indira Ekadashi.

 ‘Take the pindas you offered to your forefathers, smell them, and offer them to a cow.
 Then worship Lord Hrishikesha with incense and flowers.
 At night remain awake near the Deity of Lord Sri Keshava.

 ‘Early next morning on Dvadasi tithi, worship Sri Hari with devotion and invite brahmana devotees for a sumptuous feast.
 Then feed you relatives, and finally take your meal in silence.